Standschützen: Equipment

 Until the end of March 1915, no military clothing or weapons had even been envisaged for the Standschützen, much less made available or issued.
 But after it became increasingly evident that Italy would enter the war on the side of the Entente, the formation of Standschützen units, which had started in the January, began to accelerate.
 Initially they were issued with whatever uniforms could be found.
 On 23 May 1915, the two companies of the Schwaz battalion, for example, drew pike gray parade uniforms of the pattern designed for the Jägertruppe.

 Mannlicher repeating rifles were initially either unavailable or only available in small numbers so, to begin with, the Standschützen were issued with old, single-shot Werndl rifles or forced to use their own weapons.
 In May 1915, the North Tyrol and Vorarlberg Standschützen received 16,000 Model 98 guns from German sources; at that time the South Tyrolean units were still only armed with Mannlicher rifles.
 The Welsch Tyrolese units kept their Werndl guns; only a few units, assigned to combat missions, were given Model 98s.
 Schwarzlose machine guns were allocated to individual units when needed and, where they had good relations, like the Bolzano battalion, were even given their own machine gun sections.
 The Standschützen had no artillery; only the Schlanders battalion had a very old 6 inch mountain gun of unknown origin.

 After some initial difficulties, the Standschützen were issued with mountain infantry uniform.
 The sudden effort made to do this stemmed from fears that non-uniformed combatants might be treated as guerrillas.
 Nevertheless, significant deficiencies in the quality of equipment remained.
 For example, instead of sashes (Riemenzeug), web belt material (Webgurtmaterial) was issued.
 There were no bread bags or spades - both were initially fashioned or improvised out of anything possible.

 As a badge, troops wore the Tyrolean eagle of Tyrolese units on grass green gorgets.
 The Vorarlberg troops wore the Vorarlberg coat of arms.
 On the left side of the cap, the edelweiss of the mountain infantry could be attached.
 The front of the cap itself was specially designed for the additional badge with the slogan "Hands off Tyrol" (Hände weg von Tirol).
 The celluloid stars of the regular army were used as rank badges for non-commissioned officers and men, instead of the envisaged silver embroidered rosettes.
 The difficulties of ordering the latter in large quantities meant that they could only be issued to the officers.

 The rescue equipment of the Alpine huts in the mountains were made to serve as medical facilities.
 Their equipment and medical stores were emptied out, packed onto wooden frames and assigned to the battalions.
 Each battalion was given two medicine and two bandage knapsacks.

-Units were intended to have standards, but the only ones to receive them were the battalions at Bozen, Kaltern, Passeier and Meran II.
+Units were intended to have standards, but the only ones to receive them were the battalions at Bolzano, Kaltern, Passeier and Merano II.
 Many of the other units flew their club standards for the swearing-in ceremonies and march off parades.